codingrhythm/ios-motion-background-view/README.md

 iOS motion background component similar to iOS 7 home screen effect.

-If you want implement this effect in your iOS app, go ahead and use it.
+If you want to implement this effect in your iOS app, go ahead and feel free to use it.